ashismo/ashismo.github.com/_posts/cicd/2017-08-31-GitHub Repository Setup.md

 In this blog, I have shown the step by step guide to setup a git server repository.
 This repository would be connected from client machine.
 In this example server and client are installed in the same server so server and client communicates over localhost.

 ### Git server Installation and Setup
-  * Install bitvise SSH server: URL - https://bvdl.s3-eu-west-1.amazonaws.com/BvSshServer-Inst.exe
+  * Install bitvise SSH server: URL - https://bvdl.s3-eu-west-1.amazonaws.com/BvSshServer-Inst.exe.
+This software is required to comunicate between client and server over SSH protocol.
+There are many other ssh server available in the market which could serve the same purpose.
   * Install git from this link https://git-scm.com/download/win. (select the installer as applicable for your system).
 Git has the capability to act as a server as well as client.

 #### Server side setup